-During the nine months ended September 30, 2019, the Corporation's cash outflows from financing activities were primarily driven by (i) interest and principal payments (including voluntary prepayments totaling \$350 million) on the First Lien Term Loans, and the first two semi-annual interest payments totaling \$71.0 million on the Senior Notes, and (ii) principal payments of \$12.3 million and interest on the Corporation's lease liabilities, which, following the adoption of IFRS 16, are now reported as financing activities as opposed to operating activities.
+During the year ended December 31, 2019, the Corporation's cash outflows from financing activities were primarily driven by (i) interest and principal payments (including voluntary prepayments totaling \$450 million) on the First Lien Term Loans, and the first two semiannual interest payments totaling \$71.0 million on the Senior Notes, (ii) the repayment of the AUD\$56.9 million loan payable to the holders of the non-controlling interest in BetEasy, and (iii) principal payments of \$17.5 million and interest on the Corporation's lease liabilities, which, following the adoption of IFRS 16, are now reported as financing activities as opposed to operating activities.
+On December 5, 2019, the Corporation also settled the deferred contingent payment in respect of the previously disclosed 18% acquisition of BetEasy for AUD\$100 million.
 These outflows were partially offset by the proceeds from the issuance of Common Shares to FOX as previously disclosed.
-For additional information see "Liquidity and Capital Resources-Long-Term Debt" below and note 9 to the Q3 2019 Financial Statements.
+For additional information see "Liquidity and Capital Resources-Long-Term Debt" below and note 17 to the 2019 Annual Financial Statements.